 Pros

-- Intuitive visual interface.
+- Intuitive visual interface with no-code pipeline builder

 Cons